Sydney-Informatics-Hub/training.blockchain/_episodes/03-crypto.md

         //msg.sender address of the person clicking the button }

+    //Visibility
+    //external - fn can called by external
+    //internal - can only be called from contract or derived contracts
+    //public - universal
+    //private - can only be called within the same contract

     //functions are accessible to run at any time (and can be called by other contracts)
     //Returns the currecny symbol